NOTICE – D2L Night School will be closed on October 25th due to Continuing Education’s Graduation

 Hybrid courses provide an opportunity to utilize the best of the web and the best of the F2F environments.
 On-line and F2F activities and interactions can vary widely in hybrid courses, thus creating a new learning opportunity for adults to improve literacy and numeracy and complete credits for their Ontario Secondary School Diploma.

-- We use technology to deliver on-line courses for adults that have work and family commitments
+- We use technology to deliver on-line courses for adults who have work and family commitments

-- We provide all Course content on-line with tutoring support in a class setting available two nights per week (F2F)
+- We provide all Course content on-line with tutoring support in a class setting available two nights per week and two days per week (F2F)

 - We use technology to support project-based learning, and to facilitate research, collaboration, reflection, presentation, and inquiry